Kate Lyman Nutrition

 It’s becoming more common for restaurants to list their nutritional information directly on their menu or online.
 Some places even list macros for some of their meals!
 Keep in mind that eating out isn’t always ideal, especially if you have weight-loss goals, as you’re always estimating when you eat out, but estimating is always better than not tracking.
 If you hate cooking or eating out is a must for you, create a list of these places and figure out what your go-to menu items are.
 (Check out Resources for more helpful tips)

 If budget isn’t a concern for you, hiring someone to do the things you don’t like to do or don’t have time to do, is always a good option.
 Do a quick search in your area either on Google or even search postings on NextDoor or Facebook Marketplace for home chefs.
-Paying someone to come to your home and cook for you is at the far end of the spectrum, but if you want home-cooked food that meets your needs (but hate to cook) and you can afford it, this could be good option for you!
+Paying someone to come to your home and cook for you is at the far end of the spectrum, but if you want home-cooked food that meets your needs (but hate to cook) and you can afford it, this could be good option for you and budget-wise, can actually be more cost-conscious than eating out most meals.

 There are lots of ways to get around cooking and spending hours in the kitchen meal prepping each week while still eating healthy and even tracking your macros.
 If you hate cooking or don’t have a lot of time to spend meal prepping, what’s your strategy?
 Let us know in the comments!